koka201/Nita-Rudra/_pages/Organized_Conferences.md

 [Read More](/files/POLITICSOFTHECHANGINGWORLDECONOMY.pdf)

-## INTERNATIONAL POLITICAL ECONOMY COLLOQUIUM
+## International Political Economy Colloqium

 <address>
  The Graduate School of Public and International Affairs (GSPIA), University of Pittsburgh, 2012<br /> Organizers: Nita Rudra (University of Pittsburgh)